-The plasma of the bihemispheric dominant group showed detectable levels of the above mentioned parameters after incubation for 1 hour and addition of cholesterol substrate resulted in still further increase in these parameters.
-The addition of antibiotics to the bihemispheric dominant group caused a decrease in all the parameters while addition of rutile increased their levels.
-The plasma of right hemispheric dominant group showed a significant increase in the above mentioned parameters as compared to bihemispheric dominance group.
-The addition of antibiotics to the right hemispheric dominant group caused a decrease in all the parameters while addition of rutile increased their levels but the extent of change was more in right hemispheric dominant group as compared to bihemispheric dominant group.
-The addition of antibiotics to the left hemispheric dominant group caused a decrease in all the parameters while addition of rutile increased their levels but the extent of change was less in left hemispheric dominant group as compared to bihemispheric dominant group.
+Results: The plasma of the bihemispheric dominant vata group showed detectable levels of the above mentioned parameters after incubation for 1 hour and addition of cholesterol substrate resulted in still further increase in these parameters.
+The addition of antibiotics to the bihemispheric dominant vata group caused a decrease in all the parameters while addition of rutile increased their levels.
+The plasma of right hemispheric dominant kapha group showed a significant increase in the above mentioned parameters as compared to bihemispheric dominant vata group.
+The addition of antibiotics to the right hemispheric dominant kapha group caused a decrease in all the parameters while addition of rutile increased their levels but the extent of change was more in right hemispheric dominant kapha group as compared to bihemispheric dominant vata group.
+The plasma of left hemispheric dominant pitta group showed a significant decrease in the above mentioned parameters as compared to the bihemispheric dominant vata group.
+The addition of antibiotics to the left hemispheric dominant pitta group caused a decrease in all the parameters while addition of rutile increased their levels but the extent of change was less in left hemispheric dominant pitta group as compared to bihemispheric dominant vata group.